n4tt0u/Obsidian_to_Anki/README.md

 - **Progress Modal**: Real-time status updates during sync.
 - **Status Bar**: Visual indicator of sync state.

+### Note Type Granular Control

+Provides finer control over "Add File Link", "Add Context", and "Add Aliases" settings.

+- **Enable**: Go to Settings -> **Advanced** and toggle "**Note Type Granular Control**".
+- **ON State**:
+  - The global toggles for these features are hidden.
+  - Instead, you configure these settings per **Note Type**.
+  - In the "Note Types" tab, each Note Type now allows you to select a target field or **"None"** (empty selection) for Link, Context, and Aliases.
+  - **Effect**: You can have file links added for "Basic" notes but disabled for "Cloze" notes, etc.
+- **OFF State**:
+  - The classic behavior applies.
+Global toggles (in the "General" tab) control these features for ALL note types.
+  - **Fallback Behavior**: When switching from ON to OFF, if any Note Type was set to "None", it is automatically reset to the default field.
+This ensures that the global toggle works as expected immediately.

 ### Configurable CurlyCloze Keyword

 The keyword used to identify Cloze Note Types for CurlyCloze syntax (`{...}` -> `{{c1::...}}`) is now configurable.